monkeyissexy/karma-requirejs-angularjs/README.md

 git clone git@github.com:monkeyissexy/karma-requirejs-angularjs.git
 ```

-And then, execute the follow commands,becouse of the project has `bower.json` and `package.json` already.
+And then, execute the follow commands,because of the project has `bower.json` and `package.json` already.

+> Notice. karma is based on Node.So you should install NodeJs at first.

 ```
+cd project_path
 npm install
 bower install
 ```